Showing you results for: “return-to-duty”

 Drivers using this option will need to create a new account in the Clearinghouse with the “Employer” role (note: this will require creating a new Login.gov account).
 When registering, select “Register as an Employer and Driver” and be sure to select “Yes” for the question “Are you an owner-operator?”
 Download step-by-step instructions.
 Drivers should not apply for a U.S. DOT Number when using this option to complete the RTD process.

 As established in the first Clearinghouse final rule (81 FR 87686), drivers with a “prohibited” Clearinghouse status are prohibited from operating a commercial motor vehicle (CMV).
-The second Clearinghouse final rule (Clearinghouse-II) further supports this by ensuring that drivers with a “prohibited” Clearinghouse status do not continue to hold a commercial driver’s license (CDL) or commercial learner’s permit (CLP).
+The second Clearinghouse final rule (Clearinghouse II) further supports this by ensuring that drivers with a “prohibited” Clearinghouse status do not continue to hold a commercial driver’s license (CDL) or commercial learner’s permit (CLP).

-The Clearinghouse-II final rule (86 FR 55718) requires that, beginning November 18, 2024, State Driver Licensing Agencies (SDLAs) must remove the commercial driving privileges from the driver's license of an individual subject to the CMV driving prohibition.
+The Clearinghouse II final rule (86 FR 55718) requires that, as of November 18, 2024, State Driver Licensing Agencies (SDLAs) must remove the commercial driving privileges from the driver's license of an individual subject to the CMV driving prohibition.
 This would result in a downgrade of the license until the driver completes the return-to-duty (RTD) process.

 Yes.
 If a SAP made an error while entering a driver’s RTD information, the SAP, or the SAP’s Clearinghouse Assistants, can make changes to this information.
 Entries may be removed one at a time by deleting the most recent entry.
 See pages 5-6 of the How to Report RTD Information: SAPs job aid for instructions.